UCL/research-computing-with-cpp/session10/08exercise5.md

 ### Copy data and code to S3

-The sample map and reduce functions are available on GitHub:
+Sample map and reduce functions are available on GitHub:

 ``` bash
 # clone the code from a remote repository